mark-andre-hopf/mvc-is-back/README.md

 2. MVC in web frameworks like Spring Boot, Ruby on Rails, etc.  is NOT MVC, it's [JSP model 2](https://en.wikipedia.org/wiki/JSP_model_2_architecture).

-3. Third: A Model is not data, It is a '[model](https://en.wikipedia.org/wiki/Model)', a simplified representation of something else.
+3. A Model is not data, It is a '[model](https://en.wikipedia.org/wiki/Model)', a simplified representation of something else.
 It has data (variables) AND behaviour (code).

 4. There is no recursion in MVC.